topkecleon/telegram-bot-bash/README.txt

 ### Log files

-Since version 0.96 bashbot log commands received/send and connection errors.
-If you start bashbot in debug mode bash stdout, stderr and all send/received telegram message are logged also.
+Bashbot actions are logged in BASHBOT.log, Telegram send/receive errors are logged to ERROR.log.
+Start bashbot in debug mode to get all messages send to / received from Telegram and error messages of bash commands also.

 To enable debug mode start bashbot with debug as third argument: `bashbot start debug`